To access the site, please visit: www.ArchNet.org

-The new Archnet, being developed in 2013, is a collaboration between the Aga Khan Trust for Culture and the Aga Khan Documentation Center at MIT Libraries.
-Together, these institutions share an integral education mission to generate and disseminate knowledge and resources; provide fora for debate and discussion; showcase best practices and lessons learned; and, present Muslim visual and material culture with historic, cultural, and geographic specificity.
+Version 2.0 of Archnet, developed in 2013 and launched in 2014, is a partnership between the Aga Khan Trust for Culture and the Aga Khan Documentation Center at MIT Libraries.
+Together, these two institutions established over three decades ago, share an integral education mission to generate and disseminate knowledge and resources; provide fora for debate and discussion; showcase best practices and lessons learned; and, present Muslim visual and material culture with historic, cultural, and geographic specificity.

 Archnet works closely with the Aga Khan Trust for Culture and all its programmes as well as with the Aga Khan Program for Islamic Architecture at Harvard University and the Massachusetts Institute of Technology.